RDaviDRodr/Seguidores-Instagram/README.md

 ✨ **Customizable Settings**: Adjust speed, filters, and actions to match your growth strategy.
 ✨ **Secure & Reliable**: Built with privacy in mind – no risk of bans when used responsibly.

-**Keywords Integrated:** "programa para seguir e deixar de seguir no Instagram", "automatizar curtidas e stories no Instagram".
+**Keywords Integrated:** "programa para seguir e deixar de seguir no Instagram", "automatizar curtidas e stories no Instagram", "ganhar seguidores", "conseguir seguidores","program to follow and unfollow on Instagram", "automate likes and stories on Instagram", "gain followers", "get followers",

 ---
 ## 📈 **How It Works**